 James L. Nelson, age 62.
 Mr. Nelson has served as a director of Icahn Enterprises G.P., Inc. since June 2001.
 Since April 2008, Mr. Nelson has served as a director and Chairman of the Audit Committee of Cequel Communications, an owner and operator of a large cable television system.
-Since June 2011, Mr. Nelson has served a director of Motricity, Inc., a mobile data solutions provider, and he has served as its Chairman of the Board since January 2012.
+Since June 2011, Mr. Nelson has served as director of Motricity, Inc., a mobile data solutions provider, and he has served as its Chairman of the Board since January 2012.
 Since December 2003, Mr. Nelson has served as a director of American Entertainment Properties Corp.
 From May 2005 until November 15, 2007, Mr. Nelson served as a director of Atlantic Coast Entertainment Holdings LLC.
 From 1986 until 2009, Mr. Nelson was Chairman and Chief Executive Officer of Eaglescliff Corporation, a specialty investment banking, consulting and wealth management company.
-From March 1998 through 2003, Mr. Nelson was Chairman and Chief Executive Officer of Orbit Aviation, Inc. From August 1995 until July 1999, Mr. Nelson was Chairman and Chief Executive Officer and Co-Chairman of Orbitex Management, Inc., a financial service company in the fund management sector.
+From March 1998 through 2003, Mr. Nelson was Chairman and Chief Executive Officer and Co-Chairman of Orbitex Management, Inc., a financial service company in the fund management sector.
 From August 1995 until March 2001, he was a director of Orbitex Financial Services Group.
 From April 2003 until April 2010, Mr. Nelson served as a director and Chairman of the Audit Committee of Viskase Companies, Inc. From January 2008 through June 2008, Mr. Nelson served as a director of Shuffle Master, Inc. From March 2008 until February 2010, Mr. Nelson served as a director and on the Audit Committee of Pacific Energy Resources Ltd., an energy producer.
 Mr. Nelson brings to his service as a director his significant experience and leadership roles serving as Chief Executive Officer, Director and Chairman of the Audit Committee of various companies as discussed above.
 As such, the Board of Directors has deemed Mr. Nelson qualified to serve as a director.